auzon/musfer/README.md

 # musfer
 Transfer your playlists between music apps without experiencing any hassles.
-Musfer makes it quick, simple, and hassle-free to switch between Spotify, Apple Music, YouTube Music, and more.
+Musfer makes it quick, simple, and hassle-free to switch between Spotify and YouTube Music.